aria-ml/dataeval/docs/source/getting-started/installation.md

     poetry install
 ```

+Poetry resolves `torch` from the CPU wheel index (see `[tool.poetry.source]` in
+`pyproject.toml`), so the Poetry path installs the CPU build of PyTorch.
+Use
+`uv` if you need a CUDA variant from source.

 Now that DataEval is installed, you can run commands in the Poetry virtual
 environment by prefixing shell commands with poetry run, or activate the
 virtual environment directly in the shell.